p1utoze/DROPEX/README.md

-# DROPEX
+# DROPEX - Disaster Rescue Operations and Probing With EXpert-drones

-SIH PROJECT 2023 BASED ON DRONES with Ministry of Defence
+SIH 2023 Project Based on Drones | Domain: Defence